papadum-is-nice/TGC-Milestone-Project-1/README.md

 ## UX ##
 My design for this webpage is a minimalistic approach of a black and grey theme with simple but elegant features.
 I want to display some interesting information about my favourite artiste and have a section for some of my other favorite artistes sharing about how Jimi Hendrix had influenced them and their music.

 I used many black and white photos with just a few coloured ones to give this webpage some contrast.
-I want to achieve producing a webpage that is aesthetically pleasing and also easy to navigate around, with photos and videos which I personally love and picked out.
+At the end of it all, I want to achieve a webpage that is both aesthetically pleasing and easy to navigate, with photos and videos which I personally love and picked out.

 ## User Stories ##
 Below are some user stories that I want to achieve:
 1. I want a modern, clean looking and responsive webpage filled with information of his life
-2. Jimi Hendrix is a legend in my books and I want to share his musical genius to the world through pictures and videos of him
+2. Jimi Hendrix is an artist that I have looked up to since my teenage years and I want to share his musical genius to the world through the lesser seen photos and videos of him.
 3. I want everyone to know how influential he was in shaping the music careers of many future musicians through their testimonies of him
 4. For medium and large screens, I want to include an introduction of the story behind one of his greatest albums 'Are You Experienced?' and feature the shows that are produced based on this album
-5. I want users to be able to find more news about Hendrix from the social media sites in the footer
+5. I want users to be able to find more news about Hendrix from the social media sites in the footer.

 ## Features ##
-* A navbar brings the user easily to other parts of the page via links provided
+* A navbar brings the user easily to other parts of the page via links provided.
-* A carousel with pictures showing Hendrix being candid
+* A carousel with pictures showing Hendrix being candid and charming as he was known to be.
-* A reponsive bootstrap card section with pictures featuring many world renowned and famous musicians' quotes on how Hendrix shaped their music career
+* A reponsive bootstrap card section with pictures featuring many world renowned and famous musicians' quotes on how Hendrix shaped their music career.
-* Vintage, obscure and amazing videos on Hendrix's performances and documentary on this legendary guitarist
+* Vintage, obscure and amazing videos on Hendrix's performances and documentary on this legendary guitarist.
-* A lengthy account of the stories behind the recording of one of his greatest albums 'Are You Experienced?' and the aftermath of it's influence for medium and large screens
+* A lengthy account of the stories behind the recording of one of his greatest albums 'Are You Experienced?' and the aftermath of it's influence for medium and large screens.

 ## Technologies Used ##
 Here are a list of the programming languages, technologies and frameworks used for this project:
 * HTML5
 * CSS3
 * JavaScript
-* JQuery
 * Markdown
     * Used to write the README.md file.

 * [Bootstrap4.3.1 framework](https://getbootstrap.com/)
     * The webpage uses boostrap framework for it's grid system, cards and responsive navigation bar.

 * [Visual Studio Code](https://code.visualstudio.com/)
     * Visual Studio Code was the IDE of choice used to write the codes for this webpage.

 * [Google Fonts](https://fonts.google.com/)

 * Git
     * Version control

 * [Github](https://github.com)

 * [Font Awesome](https://fontawesome.com/)
     * For social media icons and Glyphicons

 * Google Chrome Developer Tools

 * [Am I Responsive?](http://ami.responsivedesign.is/?url=#)
     * For checking responsiveness across small, medium and large screen sizes

 * [Gifox](https://gifox.io/)
     * To record a gif showing responsiveness of screen sizes